Negation

 But, unlike multiplication and addition, logical conjunctions of statements are “idempotent”.
 All this means is that conjoining a statement to itself is unnecessary.
 For example

-(I am in Cafe Doma)(I am in Cafe Doma)
+(I am in Cafe Doma)(I am in Cafe Doma)or, in everyday language

 Revolutionary, no doubt.